 The CRA’s action against TAS is the second time this month the regulator has suspended a cannabis processor’s license.
 On February 3, the CRA suspended the licenses held by Candid Labs, a processor in Corunna, Michigan operating under the name Layercake Farms.
 During an investigation, the CRA discovered jars of cannabis distillate that did not have required Metrc tags.

-“Based on its investigation of the conduct alleged in the formal complaints, the CRA determined that the safety or health of patrons or employees is jeopardized by Candid Labs’ continued operation and that the public health, safety, or welfare requires emergency action,” the CRA said in statement at the time.
+“Based on its investigation of the conduct alleged in the formal complaints, the CRA determined that the safety or health of patrons or employees is jeopardized by Candid Labs’ continued operation and that the public health, safety, or welfare requires emergency action,” the CRA said in a statement at the time.

 The post Michigan Regulator Suspends Cannabis Processor’s License appeared first on High Times.